trongthanh/geany-osx-essentials/README.md

     ```
 5. Download, compile and install the Murrine GTK+ engine into the
     jhbuild $PREFIX.
 This is optional, but allows for better themeing.
-6. Download, compile and install the VTE library into the jhbuild
+6. Download, compile and install the [VTE library][vtelib] into the jhbuild
     $PREFIX.
 This is optional, but allows for Terminal support in Geany.
-7. Use jhbuild-shell to setup environment for building Geany.
+7. Use `jhbuild shell` to setup environment for building Geany.
 8. Compile and install Geany into the jhbuild $PREFIX.
+9. Compile and install Geany plugins into the jhbuild $PREFIX.
-9. Download and install: `gtk-mac-bundler`
+10. Download and install: [`gtk-mac-bundler`][gtk-mac-bundler]
-10. Change to the `osx/` directory in Geany's source tree (this one this file
+11. Change to the `osx/` directory in Geany's source tree (the one this file
     is in) and create the application bundle by running:

     ```shell